zodb/relstorage/docs/zodbpack.rst

     storages, since unreferenced objects are not removed from the database until the specified number of days have passed.

+    For RelStorage, specifying a negative number means to pack to the most recent committed transaction.

 ``--prepack``
     Instructs the storage to only run the pre-pack phase of the pack but not actually delete anything.
 This is equivalent to specifying